sai-beekle/Kubernetes/K8sIntroduction.md

  The API server is a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.

- The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontallyâ€”that is, it scales by deploying more instances.
+ The main implementation of a Kubernetes API server is kube-apiserver. kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
 You can run several instances of kube-apiserver and balance traffic between those instances.

  #### etcd

- Consistent and highly-available key value store used as Kubernetesâ€™ backing store for all cluster data.
+ Consistent and highly-available key value store used as Kubernetes’ backing store for all cluster data.

  If your Kubernetes cluster uses etcd as its backing store, make sure you have a back up plan for those data.